PyCSharp/AssaultCube-Internal/README.md

 1. Start `ac_client.exe`
 2. Inject the compiled DLL into the game process
 3. Open the menu in-game and toggle features
+4. You can hide/show the menu by pressing Insert

 Recommended injector:
 https://github.com/DarthTon/Xenos